1. Home

 Learn More About How Solar Can Transform Your Electric Bill

-If you are interested in learning more about how solar energy can reduce the number of kWh you purchase from the utility each month, please feel free to reach out to a home energy expert at Palmetto.
+If you are interested in learning more about how solar energy can reduce the number of kWh you purchase from the utility each month, reach out to a home energy expert at Palmetto.
 Or, if you’d like to get an estimate even quicker, you can calculate your solar savings today.

 Still want to learn more about kWh?
 Here are a few related articles to explore: